AtibQur/Codam-Printf/readme.md

 cd printf
 make
 </pre>
-This commands will compile everything and a executable "libft" should be created.
+These commands will compile everything and a executable "printf" should be created.
 <br>
 <em>*Note: functions from the normal subject are made and tested.
 Bonus objects are not included.</em>
 <br><br>